 Saying the concert was spectacular is an understatement.
 I have always considered Cher the Goddess of Pop and she confirmed my accusations.

 The concert began with her most recent dance hit, “Woman’s World.”
-She came down off a large pedestal adorned with a headdress colored in what I think would be peacock colors.
-As she descended, she proceeded to take off her outer covering, exposing what a flamboyant Egyptian queen would wear (again in my mind).
+She came down off a large pedestal adorned with a headdress colored in peacock colors.
+As she descended, she proceeded to take off her outer covering, exposing what a flamboyant Egyptian queen would wear.
 She was the audience’s Cleopatra and we were willing to do anything under her rule.
 She then immediately went into “Strong Enough.”
-This song took on a vibe of its own as her dancers came out with gladiator shields showing that this immaculate diva could take you down and that she had the army to do it (and that was minus the gay men).
+This song took on a vibe of its own as her dancers came out with gladiator shields showing that this immaculate diva could take you down and that she had the army to do it.

 One of my favorite sequences was when Cher returned back to her musical foundation.
 She recreated “I Got You Babe” with Sonny projected on a screen directly behind her.
 They sang the song together as if it were 1965 once again.
 It was a time to reminisce for even those that weren’t alive during that generation.
 It was a musical time warp.